top of page

 About Me

-After a decade in the construction industry, Mike found himself being pulled in a completely different career direction.
-Watching his coworkers, friends and family be continually dissatisfied with their health and wellness, he grew tired of being witness to their frustrations, but then Naturopathy all but slapped him in the face.
-He was introduced to Dr. Burgess of Natures Helping Hand, and after discussion about Naturopathy and what exactly goes into becoming a Naturopathic Doctor, she recommended the Naturopathic Institute of Therapies and Education.
+After a decade in the construction industry, Michael felt the invisible pull to a completely different life path.
+A culmination of dissatisfaction within his career and a lifetime of watching his family, friends and coworkers experience continual discontent with their health and wellness, it was then that Naturopathy all but slapped him in the face.
+Through a fateful series of events, he was introduced to Dr. Burgess of Natures Helping Hand, and after an enlightening discussion about Naturopathy and the process of becoming a Naturopathic Doctor, she recommended the Naturopathic Institute of Therapies and Education.

-Mike enrolled in June 2020, and has never looked back since.
+Michael enrolled in June of 2020, and has never looked back.

-With two certifications, over 1200 hours of instruction on dozens of natural therapies and countless more in personal study, walking with clients on their health journey is something Mike is honored to be able to do each day.
+With three certifications, over 1800 hours of instruction on dozens of natural therapies and countless more in personal study, walking with clients on their health journey is something Michael is honored to be able to do each day.

-In Mike's spare time, he enjoys spending time with his wife and dog, reading, working/volunteering at fan conventions, spending time outside, and listening to podcasts.
+In Michael's spare time, he enjoys spending time with his wife and dog, reading, working/volunteering at fan conventions, spending time outside, and listening to interesting podcasts.

 Education and Certifications